Stochastic1017/Stochastic1017/README.md

 # Welcome to My Mathematics, Statistics, and Data Science Journey!

-Hello, I'm Shrivats Sudhir, a passionate data scientist who loves data and numbers.
+Hello, I'm a passionate data scientist who loves data and numbers!
 My journey in this exciting field has been fueled by my fascination with mathematics and statistics, which I believe form the foundation of these technologies.
 I'm constantly exploring new ways to unlock insights from data and create intelligent systems that can make a positive impact on the world.

 ## My Projects